dxunit-sam/wheres-my-tabby/README.md

 ## CONCLUSIONS
 The model delivers strong accuracy (96%) for identifying Mackenzie, validating AI for individual pet recognition.
 Proportions-preserving preprocessing reduced distortions, boosting performance.
 While effective as a proof-of-concept, larger datasets and real-world testing are needed to mitigate overfitting and enhance generalization for lost pet applications.

-## ACTIONABLE INSIGHTS
+## NEXT STEPS
-- **Data Expansion**: Collect 500+ Mackenzie photos and diverse tabbies; extend to other breeds/pets.
+- **Data Expansion**: Take more Mackenzie photos, balancing the datasets.
-- **Model Enhancement**: Test deeper architectures (e.g., EfficientNet) or ensemble methods for better robustness.
+- **Model Enhancement**: Optimise current model with hyperparameter tuning, try Optuna, other models such as LeNet5, EfficientNet, etc, for better robustness.

+## FUTURE CONSIDERATIONS
-- **Deployment**: Build a mobile app for photo uploads/matching; integrate with lost pet platforms like Petco Love Lost.
+- **Deployment**: Build a webapp for photo uploads/matching
 - **Portfolio Use**: Highlight as Imperial College capstone, emphasizing practical AI for personal/societal impact.